wwt/SwiftCurrent/.github/STYLEGUIDE.md

   ```
   </details>

-* **PREFER attributes on a separate line as what they are attributing for classes, structs, and actors.**
+* **PREFER attributes on a separate line from what they are attributing for classes, structs, and actors.**

   <details>